pratikparvati/CppDebugLogFramework/README.md

 ![alt text](color_logs.png "color logs")

 RED is used for errors logs; BLUE is used for info logs; CYAN is used for debug logs.
-The timing logs are encoded in GREEN color for easy encoding.

 ## Library usage
 As a part of this project; the build also generates the static and shared library.